 If any of our products do not meet your expectations then we want you to send it back within the first 30 days of delivery and we will give you the opportunity to exchange for a different product or receive a full refund.

 Do not confuse CBD with THC.
 They may come from the same plant family but they affect the body in different ways.
 CBD oil and all other CBD products contain powerful and amazing benefits.
-It can help you with the little things like stress from work, muscle pain from working out, and so much more.
+It can help you with the little things like stress from work, improved sleep, muscle pain from working out, and so much more.

 Don’t let these common myths stop you from experiencing the many benefits of cannabidiol.
 We encourage you to do your own research and find out how CBD can make a difference in your life.